tomchaplin/glpr/README.md

 ## Usage

-First, download the script however you see fit, and make sure that it has executeable permissions.
+First, download the script however you see fit, and make sure that it has executable permissions.
 Ensure that the script is in your `PATH` and that you have `lpr`, `dialog` and a shell (`bash` by default).
-To open up the print dialog for a given file, simply execute
+To open up the print dialogue for a given file, simply execute
 ```
 glpr /path/to/file
 ```
-This will open up a dialog box with the default print options on your system.
+This will open up a dialogue box with the default print options on your system.
 By selecting the appropriate item, you can change the following:

 * Printer